 We still recommend making restaurant reservations and booking your activities/excursions ahead of time wherever possible, as early as possible!

 The last thing you want is to have planned a fun day trip for your friends only to find that there are no availabilities/timeslots left for your travel dates!
-(Viator, my favorite way to book activities, added a cool new feature that lets you know if an excursion is likely to sell out.
-Check it out!)

 You may also like: 9 Best Cenotes In Tulum You Must See This Year